Mullet, Red, Striped red mullet

 Criterion score: 0.75 info

-No specific management objectives are known to ICES.
-There is no total allowable catch (TAC) for this species or minimum landing size for red mullet in this area.
-Recent catches consist mainly of age 0 and age 1 fish and consequently there is no evidence of a strong incoming recruitment in 2016.
-The market for small fish exacerbates this problem.
-Scientists advise that the fishery for striped red mullet would benefit from improved technical measures such as sorting grids, increased mesh size, and spatial and temporal closures.
+No specific management objectives are known and there is no total allowable catch (TAC) set for this stock.
+There is no minimum landing size for red mullet and consequently, catches mainly consist of age 0 and age 1 fish and there is a market for small fish.
+Scientists advise that the fishery would benefit from improved technical measures such as sorting grids, increased mesh size, and spatial and temporal closures.
 These measures could reduce the catches of small fish and contribute to more stable yields.

 Criterion score: 0.25 info